raydelvecchio/vdb-benchmark/README.md

 Bulk of benchmarks written by [Salvatore Del Vecchio](https://github.com/saldelv).
 Initiated by [me](https://github.com/raydelvecchio).

 # Benchmarks
-* Memorize One: time to memorize one constant entry into the database
+* Memorize One: time to ingest one constant entry into the database
-* Memorize Many: time to memorize many texts from a corpus into the database
+* Memorize Many: time to ingest many texts from a corpus into the database
-* Remember One: given a query, time to get the top result when there is only *one* entry in the database
+* Remember One: given a query, time to retrieve the top result when there is only *one* entry in the database
-* Remember Many: given a query, time to get the top k (constant) results when there is an entire corpus of entries in the database
+* Remember Many: given a query, time to retrieve the top results when there is an entire corpus of entries in the database

 # Results
 All the below results are from 100 averaged iterations on a 16GB M2 Macbook Pro *not* plugged into power.
 Pinecone and Weaviate running *remotely* as